oe-mirrors/e2iplayer/README.md

 After first brutal copy of files, you can perform next updates in GUI, using these settings:
 *  Select update server Gitlab
 *  Select my nickname: maxbambi (you can choose also original e2i (no more updated) or other forks)
-*  Select all types of files instead of precompliled only (at the end of settings list)
+*  Select all types of files in packages instead of precompiled only
 *  Do update and click first gitlab item in the list.